kkShrihari/NGS_Analysis/ReadME.md

 ## Summary

 DNA-based NGS enables a wide range of analyses from basic variant detection to complex population and epigenetic studies.
 The choice of analysis depends on the research or clinical objective.

----

-## License

-This repository is intended for educational and research purposes.